 24 Hour Bullying Prevention Helpline: Alberta

-Bullying Prevention: The Heart of the Matter (Alberta Education) - This resource is part of Alberta Education’s character education resource materials.
+Bullying Prevention: The Heart of the Matter (Alberta Education) (PDF document) – This resource is part of Alberta Education’s character education resource materials.

-Stop a Bully - “… a safe Bullying Reporting Program, allowing any student in Canada to report bullying to school officials, without any risk of becoming a target themselves.
-This program is available to any Canadian school so victims and witnesses of bullying can safely and anonymously submit a Bully Report and photo/video evidence.”
+Stop a Bully – “… a safe Bullying Reporting Program, allowing any student in Canada to report bullying to school officials, without any risk of becoming a target themselves.”
+The site has suspended its reporting service and is seeking a national charity partner to continue the service.

 BullyingCanada.ca – A youth created and operated anti-bullying website.